 ArtWorks for Cancer is the bridge between those who have artwork to donate, and those seeking to improve their facilities with beautiful works of art.
 Please go to the Artwork Donation Process page for more information on how to offer artwork to this cause.

-AWFC works closely with hospitals during the selection, design and installation period to ensure mutual cooperation, which is essential to success.
+AWFC works closely with hospitals in Ontario, Canada during the selection, design and installation period to ensure mutual cooperation, which is essential to success.
 AWFC asks organizations to provide liaisons to work with AWFC to identify their needs and design preferences, which spaces will be curated and in what order.

-In January, 2019, the AWFC team members celebrated the installation of 80 pieces of art at the Lakeridge RS McLaughlin Durham Regional Cancer Centre in Oshawa, Ontario.
+In January, 2019, the AWFC team members celebrated the installation of 80 pieces of art at the Lakeridge RS McLaughlin Durham Regional Cancer Centre in Oshawa, Ontario, Canada.
 The feature piece is a 5’ x 18’ Philip Craig painting / triptych.